Lalan (artist): The tranquil landscapes (1970–1983)

-Facing a plateau in the mid 1965s, Lalan looked back to her root culture to look for inspiration.
+Facing a plateau in the mid-1965s, Lalan looked back to her root culture to look for inspiration.
 She carefully studied the paintings by Song masters such as Ma Yuan and Xia Gui, as well as Taoist philosophy.
 Different from the early works, the paintings from this period appeared much in tranquil: the color palette became lighter and softer while the rhythmic lines became more refined, depicting natural elements such as mountains, rocks and the moon.
 The compositions are referencing the Song landscape paintings where the subjects are placed in a corner, leaving the blank space for imagination and harmony.

 Integrated Art (L'art Synthèse)

 In the 1960s and 1970s, Lalan focused on composing music and choreography.
 The Graham technique of "expressing inner feelings through bodily movement" was inspirational to Lalan.
-With her paintings as the backdrop, Lalan performed her own choreographed modern dance accompanied by her original electronic musics at the Galerie Jacques Desbrières, and the Galerie Iris Clert.
+With her paintings as the backdrop, Lalan performed her own choreographed modern dance accompanied by her original electronic music at the Galerie Jacques Desbrières, and the Galerie Iris Clert.
 She incorporated painting, music and dance into her Integrated Art, "Spectacle".
 In 1973, Lalan received an award from the Culture Ministry of France for her parallel research of painting, music and dance.
 One of her three paneled painting, Sudden Blue (Soudain Bleu) staged for her choreography show "Le Cycle", was in the permanent collection of the Culture Ministry of France.